wake-forest-ctsi/ammi/datamart/README.md

 - **Reusability Across Time Periods**:
   There isn't an easy way to reuse the same code for different time periods within the same report.
 For example, the models `int_bp_features_lifetime` and `int_vital_features` are essentially the same, but I have to write the same codes twice.

+- **dx and rx features**:
+  Currently the dx and rx features are only useful for postpartum depression.
+Need to redo the search if need to apply for other phenotypes.

 ## Additional Resources

 - **[dbt Documentation](https://docs.getdbt.com/docs/introduction)**: Official documentation for dbt.